 The Cedar of Lebanon (2013).
-Photo from Mormon Newsroom.
+Photo from Church Newsroom.

 3. The well-known cedar of Lebanon,* one of the largest trees on Temple Square, boasts 75,000 red lights, but is only lighted every other year.
-(This year, 2014, is an off year.)
 This is done because each year it's wrapped, the delicate old tree gets needles and limbs knocked off during the wrapping and unwrapping process.

 *Brought to Temple Square as a seedling by a woman who had come back from a trip to Lebanon, the tree was given to the head gardener and planted near the east gate.
 Seventy-five years later it stands at 70 feet tall.